 UCSB Natural History Collection News

-The natural history collections side of CCBER will be having weekly informal research seminars, with several guest speakers planned.
+The UCSB Natural History Collections will be having weekly informal research seminars, with several guest speakers planned.
 If you are interested in natural history or collections research, come join every Wednesday from 5-6pm in CCBER's classroom!
-Read on for schedule of presenters and more.
+This will also be the meeting time for the Natural History Collections Club.
+Read more to find out the schedule of presenters.